The 80/20 rule is a phenomenal simple yet powerful concept that can transform how you view your people, processes, systems, and your entire business.

 Time Management Tactics to Help Sustain The Pareto Principle

-The first time might seem easy prioritizing the most important tasks.
+The first time might seem easy to prioritize the most important tasks.
 But then you want to ensure you remain focused on using the Pareto principle and prioritization matrix to drive better results.
 Here are three tactics you should consider:

-1. Be ruthless about which tasks go on your to-do list
+1. Be ruthless about which tasks go on your calendar and to-do list

 2. Delegate, outsource and automate where possible

-You must focus on the tasks with the greatest impact.
+You have heard this before, but you must focus on the tasks with the greatest impact.
 This means you shouldn’t allow other tasks to distract you or get in the way.
 Looking back at your prioritization matrix, you should figure out which tasks to automate, outsource and delegate.

 4. Always start with the most important task